 Welcome to AIS-R’s Early Years (PreK & Kg1) Program page.
-Here you will find specific information about our Eagle Honor Code; curriculum & center-based approach; and parent partnerships & communication.
+Here you will find specific information about our Eagle Honor Code; curriculum & play-based approach; and parent partnerships & communication.
 For additional information, please visit the AIS-R Elementary School blog.

 Eagle Honor Code:

 AIS-R elementary school students are expected to follow our AIS-R Honor Code, which defines what it means to be an AIS-R EAGLE: Ethical, Adaptable, Global, Learning, and Environmental.
 We believe our elementary school children are AIS-R Eagles and that they Make a Difference.
 Students are asked and expected to Give their Eagle BEST and Be their Eagle BEST!

 Our Curriculum & Philosophy: